thinkful-ei-panda/quiz-app-mattr/README.md

 ### Boilerplate app structure for Quiz App project

-This is a project by Matthew Rougely and Camden Miller.
+This is a project by Matthew Rougely.